 Still, there can be negative effects if you use an older formula oil such as CH4 or CI4 in a newer engine.
 Those oils could:

 Fleets with a combination of older and newer semis could run into the problem of accidentally topping off an engine with the wrong oil.
-A mishap like that can be avoided through your PM tracking program.
-Just be sure your techs perform maintenance on newer model trucks on different days than older models.
-That way, when they reach for the oil to top off a low level, the wrong formulation won’t even be among the ready supplies.
+A mishap like that can be avoided through your PM tracking program; just schedule the maintenance for newer and older models on different days.
+That way, when techs reach for the oil to top off a low level, the wrong formulation won’t even be among the ready supplies.

 Your Insurance Policy for Using the Right Oil

-Whether you manage a fleet, have just started a repair shop, or are running an existing one, Fullbay can help make sure you use the right type of oil every time.
-It keeps a history of all the PMs performed on each vehicle, and that includes what type of oil was used in the last change.
-That means avoiding accidental top-offs.
+Whether you manage a fleet, have just started a repair shop, or have been in the repair business for years, Fullbay can help make sure you use the right type of oil every time.
+It keeps a history of all the PMs performed on each vehicle, and that includes what type of oil was used in the last change—helping you avoid accidental top-offs.
 Plus, you’ll be able to see at a glance which trucks are using CK4 and which ones still need to change over from CJ4.
-And, if an older truck shouldn’t make the switch and needs to stay on the older formulation, you can even make note of that in Fullbay.
-What’s more, the inventory feature will ensure you always have a supply of both oils when you need it.